adarshshivan/Product-Catalog-Microservice/README.md

 After deployment, all AWS resources were intentionally deleted to maintain zero cloud cost.

-The frontend includes an intelligent **Dual-Mode** Engine:

-**AWS Mode** (active only when backend exists)

-**Demo Mode** (automatically activated when backend is absent)
+## Key Features
+- Fully serverless architecture using AWS Lambda, API Gateway, DynamoDB, and S3
+- Secure image uploads with pre-signed URLs
+- Full CRUD functionality for product management
+- Responsive frontend built with HTML, CSS, and Vanilla JavaScript

-- If AWS backend is unavailable → Demo Mode will activate
+- Auto-detection of backend availability with seamless Demo Mode fallback

-- If AWS backend is restored → Full CRUD mode is enabled automatically
+- Cost-optimized with all AWS resources deleted after deployment

 ---

-Detailed documentation for every phase of this project is located inside the `/docs/` directory
+**Detailed documentation for every phase of this project is located inside the `docs/` directory**

 ---